besuper/TwitchNoSub/README.md

 Go on a Twitch VOD and watch it.

+Chat is disabled by default, to enable it:
+- Click on the extension icon
+- Go to the settings tab and hit **Chat replay**

 ## Warning

 This extension is still in work in progress, if there is any issue please report it.